 Military One Source is a comprehensive resource that provides extensive information on family life, deployment, and benefits as well as three types of short-term, non-medical counseling services for active-duty, Guard, and Reserve members and their families through face-to-face, telephone, and online consultations.
 You can also find Army resources here.
 If you would like to contact a Military OneSource consultant for assistance with a particular issue, call 800-342-9647 or visit the website.

-The National Resource Directory (NRD) is a resource website that connects Wounded Warriors, Service Members, Veterans, their families, and caregivers to programs and services that support them.
-It provides access to services and resources at the national, state and local levels to support recovery, rehabilitation, and community reintegration.
-Visitors can find information on a variety of topics that supply an abundance of vetted resources.
-For help finding resources n the site, visit the How to Use this Site section of their website.
-Major information categories include:
+The National Resource Directory (NRD) is a resource database that connects Wounded Warriors, Service Members, Veterans, their families, and caregivers to programs and services that support them.
+It provides access to services and resources at the national, state, and local levels to support recovery, rehabilitation, and community reintegration.
+For help finding resources on the site, visit the How to Use this Site section of their website.

 Family Morale, Welfare and Recreation

-In an effort to help military families in need of care, KinderCare has partnered with Child Care Aware® of America to offer fee assistance for eligible active duty military families and a solution to address their child care needs when care at an on-base Child Development Center (CDC) isn’t available.
+In an effort to help military families in need of care, KinderCare offers reduced tuition rates for eligible active-duty military families and a solution to address their child care needs when care at an on-base Child Development Center is not available

 Programs for Veterans who are Homeless or in Danger of Becoming Homeless